 Every winter sports enthusiast has personal preferences, but sunny and windless weather with temperatures between -1 and -7°C and a thick layer of fresh snow are considered by many to be the ideal conditions.

-Yes and no. It is precisely good conditions that tempt winter sports enthusiasts to ski too fast and too recklessly.
-Therefore, you should always drive carefully and prudently even in the best weather conditions.
+Yes and no. It is precisely the good conditions that tempt winter sports enthusiasts to ski too fast and too recklessly.
+Therefore, you should always ski carefully and prudently even in the best weather conditions.

 Can strong wind damage equipment?